Postdoctoral resident with a warm, kind, smile

 Approach to Treatment

 My approach to treatment is relational, curious, warm, and gentle.
 I bring myself into the therapy space so clients experience genuine reactions and receive feedback informed by evidenced-based theories and practice.
 Therapy and psychological assessments are collaborative processes that are tailored to each individual, and evolve as needs change.
-I may prompt or suggest a direction to explore, but where we go and at what pace, is ultimately up to the client.
+I may prompt or suggest a direction to explore, but where we go and at what pace, is ultimately up to you.
 Consent, safety, and collaboration are emphasized throughout the therapeutic process.

 Coping skills are incorporated (as needed) to help support management of distressing emotions, memories, and thoughts.

-Primary Theories & Lenses
+Primary Theories & Approaches

 • Relational-Cultural

-• Developmental & Attachment
+• Developmental & Attachment-based

 • Trauma-informed